kordless/grub-2.0/README.md

 Once we have tags from the model, we can see if how they relate to the tags and text that exists in other documents.

 ## History
-[Grub "One Oh"](https://en.wikipedia.org/wiki/Grub_(search_engine)) was an Open Source search engine inspired by [SETI@Home](https://setiathome.berkeley.edu/) and built to distribute the job of gathering content from the web.
+[Grub "One Oh"](https://en.wikipedia.org/wiki/Grub_(search_engine)) was an Open Source search engine I helped architect and direct.
+Inspired by [SETI@Home](https://setiathome.berkeley.edu/), Grub was built to distribute the job of gathering content from the web.
 At one point several hundred volunteers were crawling the web for the project, sending in content changes only when pages were noted to have been updated.
 One of the main requests received by the team was the ability for volunteers to add their own curated content.

 Grub was sold in 2003 to Looksmart and [then again in 2007 to Wikimedia](https://readwrite.com/2007/07/27/wikia_acquires_grub_from_looksmart/), where it fell into inactivity.
-The original Grub team would later find itself working at Splunk, marketing and porting it to Windows.
+The original Grub team later found itself working at Splunk.

-Grub-2.0 is the rebirth and expansion upon the idea of decentralized search processes through AI-powered vision systems.
+Grub-2.0 is a persona revist and rebirth of decentralized search processes through AI-powered vision systems.
 It is only now that we have the technology to see the original vision of search for the people to become a reality.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">